carpentries/sandpaper-docs/index.md

 - [x] Non-invasive package management with {renv}
 - [x] Pull Request audits for rendered files
 - [x] Compatible with RStudio
+- [x] Docker or manual installation

 ::::::::::::::::::::::::::::

 :::::: callout

-### :construction: Under Construction :construction:

-This documentation site is still being constructed---please be patient.
+### Getting Started

+If you are completely new to the Workbench, we recommend using the Docker installation as this relieves much of the manual installation steps.

-If you are looking to get started using the workbench, head over to the [setup](learners/setup.md) page to get started!
+If you have installed the Workbench and are looking to get started using it, head over to the [setup](learners/setup.md) page to get started!

 ::::::::::::::::::